espocrm/documentation/docs/administration/bpm-events.md

 When it is used to start a process, only *object signals* can be used.

 When it is used to start an event sub-process, it's possible to use placeholders in a signal name.
-Example: `test.{$id}`, {$id} will be replaced with target's id.
+Example: `test.{$id}`, {$id} will be replaced with the ID of the target record.

 !!! note